hadifahriza/flutter_master/lib/domain/README.md

-# Explanation App
+# Explanation Domain

+## entities
-**entities:** Contain entity which ready to use by the application.
+Contain entity which ready to use by the application.

+## repositories
-**repositories:** Contain abstract repository which used by data repositories.
+Contain abstract repository which used by data repositories.

+## usecases
-**usecases:** Contain business logic of the application.
+Contain business logic of the application.